Certora/vscode-certora-prover/DOCS.md

 Possible types:

-- Results - it is Results tab in activity bar
+- Results - Results tab in the activity bar
-- Settings - webview with form for settings
+- Settings - Webview with form for creating a configuration file
-- Extension - tasks related to VSCode Extension
+- Extension - Tasks related to the VSCode extension
 - Infrastructure - linters, tasks, githooks, etc.
-- All - tasks related to project
+- All - tasks related to the project

 For example: